MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/coming-soon-to-microsoft-365-admin-center.md

 New improvements are coming to the Microsoft 365 Apps admin center, specifically targeting the servicing profile and inventory features.
 If you're currently using these services, here are some key details to keep in mind:

 ## Overview
-For both the servicing profile and inventory a new user interface as well as new features updates be released soon.
-The transition will happen automatically.
+For both the servicing profile and inventory a new user interface as well as new features updates will be released soon.
+The transition happens automatically.
 No manual intervention or actions are required.
-Both the inventory data and as well as update status and configuration of servicing profiles will be carried forward.
-In tandem, some existing features will receive updates or be removed as well.
+Both the inventory data and as well as update status and configuration of servicing profiles are carried forward.
+In tandem, some existing features are changed or removed.

 The upcoming changes will mainly happen in three areas: